-Even though the newer Question, Renee Montoya, has appeared on Fox's Gotham, she's yet to take on the mantle of DC's faceless vigilante.
+Even though the newer Question, Renee Montoya, appeared on Fox's now-ended Gotham, she didn't take on the mantle of DC's faceless vigilante.

 On top of that, the original Question, Vic Sage, hasn't even appeared on TV in his alter ego just yet, making him a perfect candidate for a breakout character that seems to be right in the wheelhouse of the current crop of tv shows for DC heroes.

 Green Lantern is, by far, the biggest DC character who has never made it to live-action TV.